LucasJMO/E6Plus/classes/Paladin.md

 **Divine Grace**(Su): A 2nd level paladin gains a bonus equal to her charisma bonus on all saving throws.

 **Healing Word**(Su): A 2nd level paladin can invoke divine energy to heal herself or others.
-Each day she can heal a total number of hit points of damage equal to (paladin level+charisma modifier)*5 (treat any charisma modifier less than or equal to 0 as 1).
+Each day she can heal a total number of hit points of damage equal to paladin level*5.
 A paladin may heal up to 1d4 one use of healing word.
 Using healing word is a swift action and can target any ally within 60 ft.

 **Harm Undead**(Su): A 2nd level paladin may draw from the same pool as healing word in order to harm undead creatures.
 Using harm undead requires a successful melee touch attack (this does not provoke an attack of opportunity).
 After successfully touching the undead creature, the paladin decides how many points to use from his daily allotment.
 An opponent subjected to this attack can make a Will save (DC 10 + 1/2 paladin level + charisma modifier) to halve the damage dealt.